Getting around Rhodes

 Timetables and routes

-While individual lines are numbered, the timetables only use the names of cities and Google maps or the Moovit app give highly inaccurate information about departure times or routes for individual lines, and many intercity lines are not known to these sites at all.
+Although individual routes are numbered, the timetables only list the names of towns, and Google Maps and the Moovit app provide rather inaccurate information about departure times or the routes of individual services; moreover, many intercity routes are not listed on these websites at all.

-Always go by what is written on the bus stop and what the driver tells you.
+Always go by what is written at the bus stop and what the driver tells you.

-Drivers generally have no problem with basic communication in English.
+Drivers generally have no trouble communicating in basic English.

-The departure times from the starting stop can be found on the official website rodospublictransport.gr in pdf format only.
-The online connection search by individual stops is not functional.
+Approximate departure times from the starting stop can be found on the official websiterodospublictransport.grin PDF format only.
+The online journey planner for individual stops is not currently working.

 • every 20–30 minutes

-• you can use all lines departing from Rhodes Town
+• You can use any of the routes running from Rhodes Town

-• Less frequently (on average twice a day) buses also go to the famous Valley of the Butterflies
+• Buses also run less frequently (on average twice a day) to the famous Valley of the Butterflies

-• Further south and into the mountains (for example, to Eleousa, Embonas, Monolithos, Kritinia or to the port of Skala Kamirou), buses run only once a day and even once a week to some places.
+• Further south and into the mountains (for example, to the villages of Eleousa, Embonas, Monolithos, Kritinia or the port of Skala Kamirou), buses run only once a day and to some places as little as once a week.

 How to buy a ticket

-Ticket prices are calculated by distance and we always give exact amounts in the details of the locations.
+Ticket prices are calculated based on distance, and we always state the exact amount in the destination details.

 Generally, prices range from 2,50 eur to 6 eur, which is the highest amount.

-If you are coming from a larger station, you can buy your ticket at the ticket office (only available at the main bus station in Rhodes Town) to speed up your time.
+If you are travelling from a larger station, you can buy your ticket at the ticket office to save time (available only at the main bus station in Rhodes town).

 Otherwise, tickets are sold by the driver.

-• Payment by card at the driver - yes
+• Card payments to the driver – yes

-• payment by card at the ticket office at the bus stop - yes
+• Card payments at the ticket office at the bus stop – yes

-• payment in cash - you do not need to have the exact amount
+• Cash payment – you do not need to have the exact amount

-While the official website states that you can also buy tickets online, during our two visits to Rhodes this option never once worked like it did for KTEL Rhodes buses.
+Although the official website states that tickets can also be purchased online, during our two visits to Rhodes this option did not work on either occasion, just as was the case with KTEL Rodou buses.

 Bus stops

-All DES Rhodes bus stops are on a sign.
+All DES Roda bus stops are request stops.

-To get off, you must press the red "Stop" button well in advance.
+If you wish to alight, you must press the red ‘Stop’ button well in advance.

-The stops are well signposted, but you will only find a QR code that leads to the official website rodospublictransport.gr.
+The stops are clearly marked, but you will only find a QR code at them, which links to the official websiterodospublictransport.gr.

-Prices are strictly calculated according to the meter and you can always pay with cash or card.
+Fares are strictly calculated according to the meter, and you can always pay by cash or card.

 • Rhodes Town – Faliraki for 35 eur